 Camino Financial

 Camino Financial, a Los Angeles-based financial firm, has a mission to help small businesses obtain simple, low-cost loans.
-Co-founders Sean Salas and Kenny Salas said they founded Camino to provide aid to people like their mother, who lost her Mexican restaurant business when they were children.
+Co-founders Sean Salas and Kenny Salas said they founded Camino to support business owners like their mother, who lost her Mexican restaurant when the brothers were young.
 Camino offers all of its services in both English and Spanish languages to help business owners, no matter their background.
+The organization offers three different funding options — startup loans, micro-loans, and small business loans — for businesses that have struggled to acquire a loan from other entities.

 National Association for the Self-Employed

 While not specifically targeting Hispanic-owned businesses, the National Association for the Self-Employed (NASE) works to provide resources for all self-employed businesses, including many Hispanic-owned companies.
 One way the NASE helps its members is with Growth Grants worth $4,000 each.
-The NASE has given away more than $1 million in grants to date, which were used for “computers, farm equipment, to hire part-time help, marketing materials, website creation, and more.”
+The NASE has given away more than $1 million in grants to date for a variety of business needs.
+With a NASE membership, small businesses can access a plethora of resources such as discounts, expert advice, and assistance in obtaining health insurance.

 Small Business Administration (SBA)